 Monster Hunters author Tea Krulos writes “Couch does a good job of entertaining the [legends], but not endorsing them as fact.
 Because the idea of a half goat, half human stalking through the woods to head butt you is ridiculous…(wait a minute—do you hear that horrible bleating sound?)…or is it?”

-And most recently, the 11/2015 issue of Fortean Times declared, “Couch is no slouch… Goatman: Flesh or Folklore should become a template on how to investigate reports of cryptids, and every fortean should read it.”
+And the 11/2015 issue of Fortean Times declared, “Couch is no slouch… Goatman: Flesh or Folklore should become a template on how to investigate reports of cryptids, and every fortean should read it.”